Looking Through Your Eyes

-"Looking Through Your Eyes" is a single by American country pop recording artist LeAnn Rimes.
-The song was released as a single from the Quest for Camelot soundtrack and Rimes's album Sittin' on Top of the World on March 24, 1998.
+"Looking Through Your Eyes" is a song by American country pop recording artist LeAnn Rimes.
+It was released as a single from the Quest for Camelot soundtrack and Rimes's album Sittin' on Top of the World on March 24, 1998.
 In most parts of the world, "Looking Through Your Eyes" was released as a double A-side with "Commitment".

-The song peaked at number four on the Adult Contemporary charts, number 18 on the Billboard Hot 100 chart, and number 38 in the UK.
+"Looking Through Your Eyes" peaked at number four on the US Billboard Adult Contemporary chart, number 18 on the Billboard Hot 100, and number 38 on the UK Singles Chart.
 In the United States, the song was certified gold.

 Background

 The song was performed in Quest for Camelot as a duet by Andrea Corr, the singing voice for the female lead Kayley, with Bryan White, the singing voice for the male lead of Garrett.
 It was also included as an instrumental on the soundtrack, credited to producer David Foster.

 In most parts of the world, "Looking Through Your Eyes" was released as a double A-side with "Commitment".
 "Looking Through Your Eyes" was intended for pop radio, while "Commitment" was sent to country radio.
-Worldwide, the single was released in a variety of formats, with six different unique b-sides.
+Worldwide, the single was released in a variety of formats, with six different unique B-sides.